Roman Republic: In the military

 Before any campaign or battle, Roman commanders took auspices, or haruspices, to seek the gods' opinion regarding the likely outcome.
 Military success was achieved through a combination of personal and collective virtus (roughly, "manly virtue") and divine will.
-Triumphal generals dressed as Jupiter Capitolinus, and laid their victor's laurels at his feet.
+Triumphal generals dressed as Jupiter Capitolinus and laid their victor's laurels at his feet.
 Religious negligence, or lack of virtus, provoked divine wrath and led to military disaster.
 Military oaths dedicated the oath-takers life to Rome's gods and people; defeated soldiers were expected to take their own lives, rather than survive as captives.
 Examples of devotio, as performed by the Decii Mures, in which soldiers offered and gave their lives to the Di inferi (gods of the underworld) in exchange for Roman victory were celebrated as the highest good.

-Some of Republican Rome's leading deities were acquired through military actions.
-In the earliest years of the Republic, Camillus promised Veii's goddess Juno a temple in Rome as incentive for her desertion (evocatio).
-He conquered the city in her name, brought her cult statue to Rome "with miraculous ease" and dedicated a temple to her on the Aventine Hill.
-The first known temple to Venus was built to fulfil a vow made by Q. Fabius Gurges during battle against the Samnites.
-Following Rome's disastrous defeat by Carthage in the Battle of Lake Trasimene (217), Rome laid siege to Eryx, a Sicillian ally of Carthage.
-The city's patron deity, whom the Romans recognised as a warlike version of Venus, was "persuaded" to change her allegiance and was rewarded with a magnificent temple on the Capitoline Hill, as one of Rome's twelve Dii consentes.
-Venus Victrix was thought to grant her favourites a relatively easy victory, worthy of an ovation and myrtle crown.